IndyCar Series: Series name

-Cars and technology history and current specifications
+Technical specifications

 The IndyCar Series allows manufacturers to develop different types of engines, while every team uses the same chassis.
 Currently, Dallara provides a specification chassis to all teams, with Honda and Chevrolet providing teams different engines.

 Chassis

 1996–2011

 In the series' first season (1996), 1992 to 1995 model year CART chassis built by Lola and Reynard were used.
 The first new Indycar came into being in 1997.
 Tony George specified new technical rules for less expensive cars and production-based engines.
 The move effectively outlawed the CART chassis and turbocharged engines that had been the mainstay of the Indianapolis 500 since the late 1970s.

 Starting with the 2003 season, the series rules were changed to require chassis manufacturers to be approved by the league before they could build cars.
 Prior to that, any interested party could build a car, provided it met the rules and was made available to customers at the league-mandated price.
 In total, four manufacturers have built IndyCar chassis.

 Dallara began producing Indycars for the 1997 season.
 The Dallara and G Force chassis were relatively evenly matched over their first few seasons, but eventually, the Dallara began to win more races.
 This caused more teams to switch to the Dallara, further increasing their success.
 As of 2017, a Dallara chassis has been used by 17 Indy 500 winners, although there have not been any competing manufacturers since 2008.
 Dallara was also tapped to build the Firestone Indy Lights machines.
 After the withdrawal of factory support from Panoz Auto Development, they are the only supplier of new chassis.

 The G Force chassis was introduced in 1997 and won the 1997 and 2000 Indy 500 races.
 In 2002, Élan Motorsport Technologies bought G Force, and the chassis was renamed "Panoz G Force", and then shortened to "Panoz" in 2005.
 In 2003 a new model was introduced, and it won the Indy 500 in 2003–2004 and finished second in 2005.
 It fell out of favor starting in 2006, and by then, only one had finished in the top ten at Indy.
 Little factory support was given to IndyCar teams by Panoz after that point, as they had concentrated on their DP01 chassis for the rival Champ Car World Series.
 By 2008, only one Panoz saw track time, an aborted second-weekend effort at Indy, that resulted in Phil Giebler being injured in a practice crash.